YottaDB/YDBDoc/ProgGuide/ioproc.rst

 How I/O Device Parameters Work
 +++++++++++++++++++++++++++++++

 I/O deviceparameters either perform actions that cause the device to do something (for example, CLEARSCREEN), or specify characteristics that modify the way the device subsequently behaves (for example, WIDTH).
-When an I/O command has multiple action deviceparameters, YottaDB/GT.M performs the actions in the order of the deviceparameters within the command argument.
+When an I/O command has multiple action deviceparameters, YottaDB performs the actions in the order of the deviceparameters within the command argument.
 When a command has characteristic deviceparameters, the last occurrence of a repeated or conflicting deviceparameter determines the characteristic.

 Deviceparameters often relate to a specific device type.
-YottaDB/GT.M ignores any deviceparameters that do not apply to the type of the device specified by the command argument.
-Specified device characteristics are in force for the duration of the YottaDB/GT.M image, or until modified by an OPEN, USE, or CLOSE command.
+YottaDB ignores any deviceparameters that do not apply to the type of the device specified by the command argument.
+Specified device characteristics are in force for the duration of the YottaDB image, or until modified by an OPEN, USE, or CLOSE command.

-When reopening a device that it previously closed, a YottaDB/GT.M process restores all characteristics not specified on the OPEN to the values the device had when it was last CLOSEd.
-YottaDB/GT.M treats FIFO, PIPE, and SD differently and uses defaults for unspecified device characteristics on every OPEN (that is, YottaDB/GT.M does not retain devices characteristics on a CLOSE of SD, FIFO, and PIPE).
+When reopening a device that it previously closed, a YottaDB process restores all characteristics not specified on the OPEN to the values the device had when it was last CLOSEd.
+YottaDB treats FIFO, PIPE, and SD differently and uses defaults for unspecified device characteristics on every OPEN (that is, YottaDB does not retain devices characteristics on a CLOSE of SD, FIFO, and PIPE).

 The ZSHOW command with an argument of "D" displays the current characteristics for all devices OPENed by the process.
-ZSHOW can direct its output into a YottaDB/GT.M variable.
+ZSHOW can direct its output into a YottaDB variable.
 For more information on ZSHOW, refer to “ZSHow”.

 +++++++++++++++++++++++++++++++
 Abbreviating Device Parameters